 The eye is a delicate instrument, and an essential part of the body.
 Its function is to provide us with sight.
 Eyes are extremely delicate and complicated organs, with several layers of tissue making up their structure.
-In this article, we’ll take a look at the eye as a whole, and also the layer that is most likely to be a source of dry eye – the outer lipid layer of the tear film.
+In this article, we’ll take a look at the eye as a whole, and also the layer that is most likely to be a source of dry eye if damaged – the outer lipid layer of the tear film.

 There are many different individual parts of the eye, as you can see.
 For now, let’s focus on the top layers.
 The whites of our eyes are known as the sclera, and are a relatively tough layer that encompasses most of the eye.
 Light enters the eye through the cornea, which is the clear, curved layer in front of the iris and pupil.
 The cornea itself serves as a protective covering for the front of the eye, and it helps focus light on the retina at the back of the eye.